Tunes of Glory: Plot

+In January 1948, at the officers' mess of a Highland battalion, Jock Sinclair announces his tenure as acting commanding officer is over.
+Having commanded as an acting lieutenant-colonel since his predecessor was killed in the North African campaign, Lieutenant-Colonel Basil Barrow is to replace him.
+Despite Sinclair's extensive combat experience, brigade headquarters considers Barrow – whose ancestor founded the battalion – a more appropriate peacetime commanding officer.

+Colonel Barrow arrives early to find the officers dancing and declines sharing a whisky with Sinclair.
+Whereas Sinclair enlisted as a piper and rose through the ranks, Barrow joined from Oxford University.
+He served with the battalion in 1933 and was later a prisoner of the Japanese, whilst Sinclair has only been in Barlinnie Prison for being drunk and disorderly.
-Meanwhile, Morag, Sinclair's daughter, is shown secretly meeting an enlisted piper, Corporal Piper Ian Fraser.

-Barrow immediately passes several orders designed to instill strict battalion discipline.
-Particularly resented is an order that all officers take lessons in Scottish country dancing to prepare for the cocktail party Barrow plans for Feb.
-20, the first postwar official barracks party.
-Men who have been dancing for decades are insulted and angry at being told not to raise their arms overhead, for example.
-The townspeople enjoy the party, but when the dancing becomes rowdy, Barrow is infuriated.
-Red-faced and screaming, he ends the party.
-He flees in a jeep, accompanied by Capt.
-Cairns, in whom he confides.
-The thought of leading this battalion kept him alive while the Japanese drowned him repeatedly.
-When a sympathetic Cairns says that he triumphed and survived, Barrow replies that he did not “survive.”
+Sinclair's daughter, Morag, secretly meets piper Corporal Ian Fraser as Barrow starts to enforce strict battalion discipline.
+The officers chafe at orders to learn "proper" Scottish country dancing to prepare for the battalion's first official post-war social occasion.
+Men who have been raucously dancing for decades are insulted and angry at being told not to raise their arms above their heads.
+The townfolk enjoy the cocktail party hosted by Barrow, but when the dancing becomes rowdy he ends the proceedings and drives off in a jeep, clearly distressed.

 Sinclair finds Corporal Fraser with Morag in a pub and punches him.
-"Bashing a corporal" is a severe offence, and Barrow decides to begin an inquiry, meaning a court-martial.
-Sinclair persuades Barrow to back down, promising support in the future.
-Once safe, he reneges, and other officers virtually ignore Barrow in the mess.
-In the billiard room, Major Charlie Scott – with glacial cruelty – says that Sinclair is really in charge and suggests that Barrow join the other acolytes.
-Face wet with tears, Barrow walks upstairs.
-Jock and others join Charlie in the billiard room.
-Suddenly, a gunshot echoes from upstairs.
-Barrow has shot himself in the tub room.
+Barrow begins a court-martial process but Sinclair persuades Barrow to back down, promising his support in the future.
+Sinclair doesn't follow through, and other officers, thinking Barrow weak, avoid him.
+While playing snooker, Scott tells Barrow that Sinclair is really in charge and suggests that Barrow join the other followers.
+Distraught, Barrow leaves and a gunshot is heard.
+Barrow's body is discovered in the washroom with a self-inflicted bullet wound.

-Sinclair is calm when explaining what must be done to the young officer of the day, but when he is alone, he whispers as he backs out of the room: It's not the dead body he fears, it's the ghost.

-He calls a meeting to announce his plans for a grandiose funeral, "fit for a field marshal" as one man says, complete with a march through the town in which the pipers will play all the "Tunes of Glory".
-When one officer points to the manner of the colonel's death, Sinclair insists it was not suicide, but murder, he being the murderer and the other senior officers accomplices.
-While Sinclair loses himself in his vision of the cortège, all leave, except for Cairns and Scott.
-Sinclair disintegrates, burying his head in his tam and sobbing, "I'm fashed"!…Oh my babies.
-Take me home".
-They support him from the barracks, and Cairns rides with him as he is driven away, officers and men saluting as he passes.
-Bagpipes play as snow begins to fall.
+Sinclair calls a meeting to announce his plans for a grandiose funeral, complete with a march through the town in which the pipers will play "Tunes of Glory".
+When one officer points to the manner of Barrow's death, Sinclair insists that it was not suicide, but murder, he being the murderer, with the other senior officers being accomplices.
+While Sinclair loses himself in his vision of the cortège, everyone leaves except Cairns and Scott.
+Sinclair buries his head in his Tam o' shanter (cap) and sobs with guilt, after which he is helped from the barracks.
+Cairns rides with him as he is driven away, with officers and men saluting as he passes and bagpipes playing, as snow begins to fall.